Gifted & Talented Education

 - Literature Circles

 While a rigorous curriculum rich in differentiation meets the needs of most students, a small percentage of students demonstrate a need for additional services.
 These students may be referred to the Teacher Assistance Team for further screening.
-The Teacher Assistance Team is comprised of the school administrator, special education teacher, school psychologist, guidance counselor, Title I teacher and a classroom teacher.
+The Teacher Assistance Team includes the school administrator, special education teacher, school psychologist, guidance counselor, Title I teacher and a classroom teacher.
 The Teacher Assistance Team will consider the following indicators, in addition to the social, emotional, and developmental needs of the student: TOPS Observation Form for Teachers K-2, district and school-wide assessment tools, classroom assessments and work samples, informal/formal observations.

 The initial referral process is a review of the general student population to determine which students need further assessment and possible placement in the GATE Program.
 All students, regardless of ethnic group, socio-economic background, or disabilities are considered for the potential inclusion in the GATE program.
 Students must meet the eligibility standards to qualify for services.
 Referrals may also come from parents, administrators, peers, classroom and specialist teachers.
 Classroom teachers will follow the Teacher Assistance Team process for referral.